As oppression intensifies, campaigners tell Human Rights Council ‘keep Nicaragua on the agenda’

 At least 150,000 Nicaraguans have fled to Costa Rica since 2018, according to the UN Refugee Agency.
 Karla is part of the Red de Mujeres Pinoleras, a refugee women-led network set up in Costa Rica shortly after the crisis erupted to help other refugee women develop their economic activities.

-She’s accompanied by Peace Brigades International (PBI), an international NGO who uses the presence of volunteers to discourage attacks against human rights defenders.
+She’s accompanied by Peace Brigades International (PBI), an international NGO that uses the presence of volunteers to discourage attacks against human rights defenders.
 PBI’s Nicaragua branch, which is based in Costa Rica, brought the activist to Geneva to meet with experts and Swiss officials to ask them, as Karla put it, to “keep Nicaragua on the agenda”.

 Four years of monitoring